afrinnusrat/Php-Mongo-CRUD/README.md

 Installation requirements:
 -------------------------
 In order to run this project, php and monogodb must be installed on your system.
+Follow the link to install mongodb driver for php - [http://php.net/manual/en/mongodb.installation.pecl.php](http://php.net/manual/en/mongodb.installation.pecl.php)

 Installation: